awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-windows-rdp.md

 1. On the Permissions page, choose **Edit**\.

-1. In the list of users, select the checkbox for **SSH/RDP** for the IAM user to whom you want to grant necessary permissions\.
+1. In the list of users, select the checkbox for **SSH/RDP** for the user to whom you want to grant necessary permissions\.
 If you want the user to also have administrator permissions, select **sudo/admin** as well\.
 ![\[SSH and sudo permissions for users\]](http://docs.aws.amazon.com/opsworks/latest/userguide/images/permissions.png)

 1. Choose **Save**\.